fogus/spiel/pyramidenspiel/pungo/README.markdown

 On each turn a player takes two actions:

  1. Make a controlled roll of the die
- 2. Move some number of pieces in the game arena
+ 2. Move some number of pieces some number of squares orthogonally in the game arena

 On each turn the player to move is allocated a certain number of movement points as currently shown on the top of the die.
 The first player of the game will always get 1-point of movement.